 Trucks and wheel bearings

 A box car rides on two trucks (called "bogies" on overseas railways).
-Each is a 9000-lb. assembly of individual components (including, but not limited to, axles, wheels, and truck side frames) held together only by gravity and the interlocking surfaces on the principal parts.
+Each is a 9,000-pound assembly of individual components (including, but not limited to, axles, wheels, and truck side frames) held together only by gravity and the interlocking surfaces on the principal parts.

 The purpose of the truck is to provide support, mobility, and guidance for the car.
 Like their model railroad counterparts, freight-car trucks are a separate unit that can be removed for maintenance, repair, or replacement.